What to Expect

 Needles are typically retained for about 20 minutes.
 I often play soothing music to help you relax during this time.
 Many people even fall asleep.

 Results of Treatment

 Your relief may be immediate, delayed for a few hours, or even develop after 1 to 3 days.
 The relief may last for a few hours after the first visit and then last longer with each successive treatment, or relief may last from the first treatment until your next visit.
 It is important to recognize that as we are all individuals our responses to treatment will vary.

 Side effects are rare but may include the following symptoms: a light-headed feeling, dizziness, sleepiness, euphoria, nausea, slight bruising, or residual muscle aching.
 Any of these should last only a very short time.
 It is helpful to take a short nap after an acupuncture treatment.
 To help reduce the risk of side effects, please read the section entitled “Preparing for a Visit.”

-On rare occasions one’s original symptoms may breifly get worse or “flare-up” after a treatment.
+On rare occasions, one’s original symptoms may briefly get worse or “flare up” after a treatment.
 A flare-up typically occurs later on the day of your treatment and lasts only for an hour or so, and then improvement and relief follow.
 If the flare-up lasts longer than this, please call me and let me know.
 In the long run, acupuncture does not make symptoms worse.

 In some conditions, the body must fully expel a pathogen in order for healing to occur.
 For example, if you have a cold, acupuncture may not get rid of the cold, but can help accelerate the cold cycle so your body gets healthy sooner.
 If you are fatigued and starting to get a cold, acupuncture may help your body ward off the symptoms.
 There are also some excellent herbal formulas to help strengthen your system against approaching symptoms.